Postgraduate Course: Analysis of Corporate Financial Information (CMSE11084)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Available to all students

-Participants will learn to read corporate reports and financial statements.
-They will calculate and utilise accounting ratios and metrics critically and will interpret them rigorously.
-Participants will also gain understanding of the limitations of financial statements and of methods for evaluating the quality of these statements.
+Participants will be comfortable reading financial statements, calculating and understanding accounting ratios, extracting information to make forecasts and valuations.
+Participants will also gain understanding of the limitations of financial statements and methods for evaluating the quality of these statements

 Student Learning Experience

 Learning will primarily be through reading, thinking, reflection, class discussions, attending the lectures, and working as groups on presentation material.
 Accounting concepts can take time to absorb and students should expect to have to invest time prior to lectures (and prior to the beginning of lectures for those with no little prior knowledge in accounting) in order to fully understand and participate in class discussions.
 Supplementary exercises and solutions will be also provided for some topics.

 The group-work assignment provides a different type of learning experience.
 It is a practical project which requires teamwork.
 The assignment simulates the approach in investment research where teamwork and individual skill sets need to be directed and managed to achieve deadlines.
 As in investment research, teams are rewarded and judged based on coordinated team outputs, creativity and the manner of client interaction - in this case simulated by a class presentation and questions.